-Once you are admitted as a first-time, full-time freshman, your academic records such as SAT/ACT scores and high school GPA are reviewed to determine your eligibility for NJIT scholarships; however, to be considered for additional scholarship funds, you must send your request via email to Mr. Stephen Eck at eck@njit.edu along with copies of your other offers.
+Once you are admitted as a first-time, full-time freshman, your academic records and the rigor of the courses you took are reviewed to determine your eligibility for NJIT scholarships.
+However, to be considered for additional scholarship funds, you must send your request via email to us at finaid@njit.edu.
+We will forward your request to Admissions for a second review.
 Also, many scholarships require that you demonstrate financial need.
 To be considered for need-based scholarships, you must also have a processed FAFSA on file for the academic year.
 Please be advised that the combination of grants and scholarships, generally, cannot exceed the student charges the scholarship was intended to pay such as tuition and fees; and if so, the scholarship amounts may be reduced when other aid in the package already funds such charges.

 Most merit-based scholarship programs require that you be enrolled full-time and maintain a minimum grade point average (GPA) of 3.0.
 Most scholarships are renewable, but some are not.
-To continue receiving renewable scholarships, you must continue to meet the scholarship criteria as set forth in the scholarship agreement.
+To continue receiving renewable scholarships, you must continue to meet the scholarship criteria as outlined in the scholarship agreement.
 However, because some external scholarship funds are determined by the value from the market, there could be occasions where a scholarship may have funds for one year and not in a subsequent year if the market is unfavorable.
-Studentswill be notified if they are impacted ahead of time so that other options are explored.
+Students will be notified if they are impacted ahead of time so that other options are explored.